 They're combined with juicy tomatoes and creamy feta, then tossed together with a homemade tangy dressing that gives the salad an amazing pop of fresh lemony herb flavors.

-Because this Mediterranean cucumber salad is so light and refreshing, it's a great option for those times when you need a much-needed break from heavier, richer dishes.
+Because this tomato cucumber onion Mediterranean salad is so light and refreshing, it's a great option for those times when you need a much-needed break from heavier, richer dishes.

 🛒 What’s in Mediterranean Cucumber Salad

 - Persian cucumbers